meteor/guide/content/vue.md

   });
 };
 ```

 Awesome.
 When we load our app in the browser you should see a weird effect.
 The app seems to load correctly.
-That's the serverside rendering doing its job well.
-However, after a split second the app suddenly is empty again..
+That's the server-side rendering doing its job well.
+However, after a split second the app suddenly is empty again.

-That's because when the clientside bundle takes over, it doesnt have its data yet.
+That's because when the client-side bundle takes over, it doesn't have its data yet.
 It will override the HTML with an empty app!
-We need to hydrate the bundle with the JSON data on the HTML source.
+We need to hydrate the bundle with the JSON data in the HTML.

 If you inspect the HTML via the source code view, you will see the HTML source of your
 app accompanied by the `__INITIAL_STATE=""` filled with the JSON string.
 We need
 to use this to hydrate the clientside.
-Luckily this is fairly easy, because we have only 1
+Luckily this is fairly easy, because we have only one
-place that needs hydration.
-The Vuex store!
+place that needs hydration: the Vuex store!

 ```javascript
 import { Meteor } from 'meteor/meteor';